ghoomfrog/win32/desktop-src/FileIO/file-and-directory-linking.md

 # File and Directory Linking

 The NTFS file system provides the ability to create a system representation of a file or directory in a location in the directory structure that is different from the file or directory object that is being linked to.
 This process is called linking.
-There are two types of links supported in the NTFS file system: [hard links and junctions](hard-links-and-junctions.md).
+There are two types of links supported in the NTFS file system: [hard links, junctions](hard-links-and-junctions.md) and symbolic links.

 The NTFS file system also provides the [distributed link tracking service](distributed-link-tracking-and-object-identifiers.md), which automatically tracks links as they are moved.